Giftea/whot/docs/source/index.rst

 Usage
 -----

-The engine provides simple set of APIs that coressponds to the actual whot! game.
+The engine provides simple set of APIs that coressponds to the actual Whot! game.

 To start the game import the ``Whot`` class